huggingface/datasets/docs/source/loading_datasets.rst

     - :obj:`delimiter` (1-character string) – The character delimiting individual cells in the CSV data (default ``,``).
     - :obj:`quotechar` (1-character string) – The character used optionally for quoting CSV values (default ``"``).
     - :obj:`quoting` (int) – Control quoting behavior (default 0, setting this to 3 disables quoting, refer to `pandas.read_csv documentation <https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html>` for more details).

-If you want more control, the ``csv`` script provides full control on reading, parsing and converting through the Apache Arrow `pyarrow.csv.ReadOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ReadOptions.html>`__, `pyarrow.csv.ParseOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ParseOptions.html>`__ and `pyarrow.csv.ConvertOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ConvertOptions.html>`__

-    - :obj:`read_options` — Can be provided with a `pyarrow.csv.ReadOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ReadOptions.html>`__ to control all the reading options.
-If :obj:`skiprows`, :obj:`column_names` or :obj:`autogenerate_column_names` are also provided (see above), they will take priority over the attributes in :obj:`read_options`.
-    - :obj:`parse_options` — Can be provided with a `pyarrow.csv.ParseOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ParseOptions.html>`__ to control all the parsing options.
-If :obj:`delimiter` or :obj:`quote_char` are also provided (see above), they will take priority over the attributes in :obj:`parse_options`.
-    - :obj:`convert_options` — Can be provided with a `pyarrow.csv.ConvertOptions <https://arrow.apache.org/docs/python/generated/pyarrow.csv.ConvertOptions.html>`__ to control all the conversion options.

 JSON files